armory/docs/content/en/docs/installation/guide/air-gapped/ag-halyard.md

 title: Air-Gapped with Halyard
 weight: 3
 description: >
-  Options for deploying Armory Enterprise using Halyard in an air-gapped environment.
+  Options for deploying Armory Enterprise using Armory Halyard in an air-gapped environment.
 ---

+## Overview

+This guide shows how you can host the Armory Enterprise Bill of Materials (BOM) and Docker images in your air-gapped environment.

+>Halyard is scheduled for deprecation in 2021, so Armory recommends using the [Armory Operator]({{< ref "armory-operator" >}}) to deploy and manage Armory Enterprise on Kubernetes.
+See {{< linkWithTitle "ag-operator.md" >}} for instructions.

+## {{% heading "prereq" %}}

+* You have read the [introduction]({{< ref "air-gapped" >}}) to air-gapped environments.
+* You are using Armory-extended Halyard to deploy and manage Armory Enterprise.
+* You have public internet access and access to the environment where you want to deploy Armory Enterprise.
+* You have access to a private Docker registry with credentials to push images.
+* You have installed the [AWS CLI](https://aws.amazon.com/cli/).
+* You have installed [`yq`](https://mikefarah.gitbook.io/yq/#install) **version 4+**.
+This is used by helper scripts.

+## Host Armory's Bill Of Materials (BOM)

+Armory's BOMs are stored in public AWS S3 bucket: `s3://halconfig`.

+If you are unable to access this bucket from the machine running Halyard, host the BOM in storage that is compatible with AWS S3 or Google Cloud Storage (GCS).
+[MinIO](https://min.io) is a good option.

-### Enabling a custom bucket from Halyard
+### Update Halyard to use your custom storage bucket

+>If you're running Halyard in Kubernetes, Armory recommends using the [Armory Operator]({{< ref "armory-operator" >}}) to deploy and manage Armory Enterprise on Kubernetes.
+See {{< linkWithTitle "ag-operator.md" >}} for instructions.

-To enable custom storage in Halyard, create `/opt/spinnaker/config/halyard-local.yml` with the following content and restart Halyard:
+After you have created your custom storage bucket, you need to enable custom storage in Halyard.
+Create `/opt/spinnaker/config/halyard-local.yml` with the following content:

 ```yaml
 spinnaker: